Thank you for considering Harbor Health to further your Family Nurse Practitioner education!

 - Expert use of health information technology and the electronic health record

-The residency has five key components.
+The residency program has five key components.

 - Precepted “Continuity Clinics” (4 sessions/week) – These clinics are the cornerstone of the residency.
 In precepted clinics, the FNP residents develop their own patient panel while having an expert Harbor Health primary care provider (nurse practitioner or physician) exclusively assigned to them.

 - Specialty Rotations (2 sessions/week x 1/month) – Specialty rotations in areas of high-volume/high-burden/high-risk situations most commonly encountered in the setting of the Federally Qualified Health Center (FQHC).
-Rotations may include, but not limited to: Orthopedics, Dermatology, Women’s Health, Pediatrics, Geriatrics, HIV and Hepatitis care, and Substance Use Disorders and Adult Behavioral Health.
+Rotations may include, but not limited to: Orthopedics, Dermatology, Women’s Health, Pediatrics, Geriatrics, HIV and Hepatitis care, and Substance Use Disorders and Adult Behavioral Health. **Preferences for specialty rotations may be limited due to the COVID-19 pandemic.

 - Mentored Clinics (2 sessions/week) – During mentored clinics, the FNP residents work as a member of a team, and see patients at the delegation of the primary care providers, who remain available for consultations.
 The focus is on the practice of episodic and acute care visits.